It’s not difficult to shut down a machine if you can’t see its screen — as long as you plan ahead.

 A monitor going dark could indicate a couple of different problems, but it doesn’t necessarily mean you have a hardware issue with the computer itself.
 I’ll show you a couple of ways to diagnose the problem.

 Depending on the hardware ports that you have on that laptop, you should be able to simply plug in a monitor.
 I’ll show you your options.

 To get the clearest image possible it’s important to have a graphics card that can produce the native or prefered resolution of your monitor.

 Computer monitors are smart devices these days but they too can fail.
 It’s not always your PC showing an error, and that message on your monitor might be from the monitor itself.

-Screen resolution is a simple concept but when combined with the myriad ways that Windows can be configured, screen resolution can quickly be confusing.
+Screen resolution is a simple concept, but when combined with the myriad ways that Windows can be configured, it can quickly become confusing.

-It usually means your configured desktop settings don’t match your video card’s or your monitor’s capabilities.
+It usually means your desktop settings don’t match your video card’s or your monitor’s capabilities.